CubeX-MC/Metro/README_en.md

 [Discord](https://discord.com/invite/7tJeSZPZgv) | [QQ频道](https://pd.qq.com/s/1n3hpe4e7?b=9)
 ## Plugin Overview

 Metro is a subway transit system plugin that lets administrators create automated subway lines and provides players with a convenient riding experience, inspired by Newnan.city.
+The project ships a modern build for Paper 1.20+ (including Folia) and a legacy build for servers on 1.19 or earlier.

 ![Demo](https://i.imgur.com/K335iWj.gif)